-Indo-Europeans that went west became the ancestors of Greeks, those that went east split into several Indo-Iranian tribes: (Persians, Medes, Parthians, Scythians etc.)
+Indo-Europeans that went west became the ancestors of Greeks and later Romans, those that went east split into several Indo-Iranian caucasian tribes: (Persians, Medes, Parthians and Scythians etc.)

 Zarathushtra was the first prophet to introduce the concepts of: monotheism, equalism, duality of good and evil, mankind’s free choice between the two alternatives, messianic redemption, resurrection, final judgement, heaven (the word Paradise comes from Old Persian), hell and the notion of an almighty, kind, loving and forgiving God.
 He believed man’s salvation in life and in the afterlife could only be ensured through Good Thoughts, Good Words and Good Deeds.
 Many of these concepts had a profound influence on Judaism, Christianity and Islam.
 Persians adopted Zoroastrianism at a time when Greeks and, later, Romans still practiced polytheistic religions, at a time when every race considered itself to be the chosen people of Gods/God, Zarathushtra did not discriminate between race, cast and creed.

 Zoroaster’s birthday falls on March 26th 1767 B.C.E.
 (6th of Farvardin in Persian Calendar) This date is more significant and special for the Zoroastrians.
 The Zoroastrian Year Calendar is based on his 40th Birthday, right now (in 2018), the year is 3756 Zoroastrian Holy Year.